 Getting there: While there is an airport in Gunnison, you may find better deals to Grand Junction, which is about an hour and a half away.Denver is a longer drive at just under 6 hours but a gorgeous one!

-The largest intact expanse of old growth bottomland hardwood forest remaining in the southeastern United States.
+Congaree National Park is the largest intact expanse of old growth bottomland hardwood forest remaining in the southeastern United States.
 There are 25 miles of trails, plus 2.4 miles of board walk for those who prefer a flatter terrain.
 On Saturdays there are ranger and volunteer guided tours.
-Try your hand at canoeing or kayaking on their marked canoe trails along the rivier.
+Try your hand at canoeing or kayaking on their marked canoe trails along the river.
 If you’re nervous about canoeing, they do offer guided canoe tours as well.

 Getting there: Located just over a half hour from Columbia.